 Everybody’s doing it?

-UC students believed that only 3.4% of students had never smoked a cigarette, however in actuality 67.7% of UC students have never smoked a cigarette.
+UC students believed that only 8% of students had never smoked a cigarette, however in actuality 76% of UC students have never smoked a cigarette.
+This shows that the majority of students don't smoke, but we think more do.
 UC’s tobacco policy states that “the University is dedicated to providing a safe and healthful environment… [and therefore] smoking shall be prohibited inside buildings [and] prohibited within 25 feet of all university building entrances, exits and windows.”